marcopaglio/BookingApp/README.md

 > :alarm_clock: **N.B**: This procedure only needs to be applied once, then stop the MongoDB instance through `docker stop booking-mongo-set`, and start it again (ready for use) with `docker start booking-mongo-set`.

-Once the MongoDB instance is ready, place yourself into the project root directory, open a Command Prompt and launch the BookingApp application via the following command:
+Once the MongoDB instance is ready, place yourself into the jar file folder (in the BookingApp project it is located in `/booking-app/target/`), open a Command Prompt and launch the BookingApp application via the following command:
 ```
-java -jar ./booking-app/target/booking-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar --dbms=MONGO --host=localhost --port=27017 --name=<YOUR_DB_NAME>
+java -jar booking-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar --dbms=MONGO --host=localhost --port=27017 --name=<YOUR_DB_NAME>
 ```
 The placeholder `<YOUR_DB_NAME>` must be replaced with a custom name for your database.